Top of the page

 Some children may need medicines to lower their blood pressure and cholesterol to reduce the risk for later complications.

 When obesity is severe in older adolescents with type 2 diabetes, gastric bypass or other similar surgery may be considered as a last resort.
 For more information, see the topic Obesity.

 Children who have type 2 diabetes should not try to lose weight by following a fad diet or by enrolling in a quick-fix weight loss program.
 Most doctors recommend that children who are overweight eat a healthy diet that provides appropriate calories to prevent further weight gain.

-Weight loss is appropriate if your child is overweight and he or she has reached adult height.
-In some severe cases, weight loss before your child reaches his or her full adult height may be needed.
+Weight loss is appropriate if your child is overweight and they have reached adult height.
+In some severe cases, weight loss before your child reaches their full adult height may be needed.

 Talk with your doctor about any complementary health practice that you would like your child to try or your child is already using.
-Your doctor can help you manage your child's health better if he or she knows about all of your child's health practices.
+Your doctor can help you manage your child's health better if they know about all of your child's health practices.